 After many years, an education center also was built at the Guatemala parish to offer indigenous youth an opportunity to study on the pre-primary through ninth-grade level, helping them improve their lives and build a sense of self-confidence in the face of the area’s extreme poverty and the discrimination.

 Youth who finished at this center had the ability to enroll at other public educational institutions.
 Those who received educational opportunities through scholarships given by donors were those who become the teachers at this education center.

-In March 2011 with funding from the Hilton Fund for Sisters and in collaboration with the pastor and parishioners at a nearby Catholic parish, Sister Celeste helped start a Montessori pre-school was started on the parish grounds.
+In March 2011 with funding from the Hilton Fund for Sisters and in collaboration with the pastor and parishioners a Montessori pre-school was started on the parish grounds.
 This program brings a positive approach to learning in a safe environment for children who are orphans or who suffer from chronic illness, oppression or discrimination.
 Since then they have added another grade each year.

 In 2014 the bishop agreed to give them 20+ acres in a place called Igombe to build a school.
 With the generous help of our Maryknoll Mission Projects Funding the construction of the new school began in March, 2016.
 In December, 2017 the school was completed and received its official name: Mercy Montessori Pre & Primary.
 There are now 6 classrooms, 2 office spaces, staff room, a library room, a computer room, 2 toilet blocs and a kitchen.
 The school officially opened in January, 2018.
 The current enrollment at the school is 190 students in grades 1st – 6th.
 The pre-school program continues at the parish site with the name Sacred Heart Daycare Centre – Montesorri.
 There are currently 72 children enrolled.
 In 2019 she hopes to begin a pre-school program at Mercy Montessori School in Igombe.